elvis-epx/IoT/mpy/README.md

 The tid deflects replay attacks that try to reuse fresh packets (seen in the last 2 or 3 minutes, whose timestamps are still considered valid).

+### TODO: Sleep + real-time

-TODO: when the peripheral starts up, it needs to receive the timestamp first, to be able then to send data.
-This does not work well for peripherals that a) sleep and b) are expected to send data as fast as possible e.g. a coin cell remote control.
+When the peripheral starts up, it needs to receive the timestamp first, to be able then to send data.
+This does not work well for peripherals that a) deep sleep and b) are expected to send data as fast as possible e.g. a coin cell remote control.

 Some other mechanism must be implemented to accomodate this use case.
+One possibility is to create a new "wake up" packet type sent by peripherals so the central broadcasts the timestamp immediately.

+Also, the way packets are received (polling every 25ms) might have to be replaced by irq().

 ### Replay attacks from attackers posing as a central